Correlation functions of harmonic lattices in d-dimensional space: Introduction

 \section{Introduction}

-Indices of information loss due to entanglements, such as Renyi entropy are subjects of research not only in quantum information theory but also in many other fields, including field theory and condensed matter physics\cite{Amico}.
-In the harmonic lattice model representing the discretized Klein Gordon field, to determine these quantities, one must calculate the vacuum correlators $Q_{\vec{r}\vec{s}}=\braket{q_{\vec{r}}q_{\vec{s}}}$ and $P_{\vec{r}\vec{s}}=\braket{p_{\vec{r}}p_{\vec{s}}}$ for the set of sites of interest, where $q_{\vec{r}},q_{{\vec{s}}}$ and $p_{\vec{r}},p_{\vec{s}}$ are quantized dynamical variables of the sites with position vectors $\vec{r},\vec{s}$ and their conjugate momentum operators, respectively.
-Hereafter, we will simply refer to these correlators as $Q$ and $P$ or matrices $Q$,$P$ and so on as needed.
+Indices of information loss due to entanglements, such as R\'{e}nyi entropy are subjects of research not only in quantum information theory but also in many other fields, including field theory and condensed matter physics\cite{Amico}.
+In the harmonic lattice model representing the discretized Klein Gordon field, these indices are determined from the vacuum correlators $Q_{\vec{r}\vec{s}}=\braket{q_{\vec{r}}q_{\vec{s}}}$ and $P_{\vec{r}\vec{s}}=\braket{p_{\vec{r}}p_{\vec{s}}}$ for the set of sites of interest, where $q_{\vec{r}},q_{{\vec{s}}}$ and $p_{\vec{r}},p_{\vec{s}}$ are quantized dynamical variables of the sites with position vectors $\vec{r},\vec{s}$ and their conjugate momentum operators, respectively.
+Hereafter, we will simply refer to these correlators as $Q$ and $P$ or $Q$,$P$ matrices as needed.